 THEME EXAMPLE PROJECTS 1.
 Improving health and wellbeing Programmes/campaigns to encourage uptake of energy efficiency measures for homes Building new or updating existing defences to increase communities' resilience to natural hazards like flooding.
 Renovation/maintenance of existing sports facilities Support for community sports leagues 2.
-Reducing crime and the fear of cri Improvements to streetlighting Installation of new CCTV 3.
+Reducing crime and the fear of crime Improvements to streetlighting Installation of new CCTV 3.
 Bringing communities together Development of or activity around maker spaces / art galleries / museums / libraries The delivery of events programmes for community spaces, including youth centres and public libraries Funding for local volunteering groups, such as youth charities or carers groups.
 Support for people to develop volunteering and/or social action projects locally.
 Funding for community spaces, such as village halls, libraries or community centres for local civil society and community groups to use.
 4. High streets and town centre improvements Regenerating a town square or high street.
 Public realm improvements, for example accessibility improvements, street art or street furniture Promoting the active use of streets and public spaces throughout the daytime and evening.
 5. Developing the visitor economy Campaigns to encourage visitors from further afield to visit and stay in the Borough Campaigns promoting the local area and its culture/heritage/leisure/visitor offer to residents and visitors.
-6. Improvement to local infrastructur essential services that benefit rura communities Rural England Prosperity Fund (capital community for the service of the s Regeneration or improvements to existing parks or community gardens Creation of new footpaths, trails and cycle paths Development, restoration or refurbishment of local natural, cultural and heritage assets and sites.
+Improvement to local infrastructure and essential services that benefit rural communities Rural England Prosperity Fund (capital only) Development of a new park or community garden Regeneration or improvements to existing parks or community gardens Creation of new footpaths, trails and cycle paths Development, restoration or refurbishment of local natural, cultural and heritage assets and sites.
 The delivery of engagement and participatory programmes for these local assets and sites.
-Kitchens in community hubs and improvements to premises used by local volunteering groups.
+Kitchens in community hubs and improvements to premises used by local volunteering groups, such as youth groups or caring charities.